Corporal Injury on a Child Lawyer | Orange County

 - The traumatic condition was “a direct and substantial factor” in the cause of the injury, and

 - The traumatic physical condition would not have occurred without the physical punishment/injury.1

-In California, corporal injury on a child can be charged as either a felony or misdemeanor.
+In California, corporal injury on a child is a “wobbler” offense, meaning it can be charged as either a felony or misdemeanor.

 If you are convicted of misdemeanor corporal injury of a child under California Penal Code Section 273d you face: